World Finals FAQ

 Texas started the "Thank You Cards for Judges" booth in 2013 and it was endorsed by Sammy and received with great appreciation.
 We will continue this tradition, much like we do at HARO and State.
 TX Teams provide the volunteers (one adult per team) to man the booth for 3 days.
 If it is your turn, your team can consider going all together to visit the Creativity Festival and work the shift in turns.
 Wear a team T-shirt and take your team picture while you are at it!

 At the booth, we have a special gift for each team.
 It contains special non-market pins that teams get to keep as souvenir.
-This year's design is ... the ring pop.
+You get two pins, one to keep and one to trade.
+This year's design is ... ice cream pop to match your WF shirt (this is different from the soft serve ice cream cones that were sold).
 Please plan to pick-it up.

-The International Festival is hosted in the same location on Saturday.
+The International Festival is hosted in the same location on Saturday afternoon.
 Foreign delegations have a small sales booth with souvenirs or products of their country.

 Q: What is the Float and Banner Parade?